-Freelance legal work offers new possibilities for corporate attorneys interested in a more flexible career path.
+Freelance legal work offers new possibilities for corporate lawyers interested in a more flexible career path.
 Advances in technology, combined with a greater openness to flexible work arrangements, allow talented freelance lawyers to practice corporate law from locations of their choosing and at an ideal work volume — tremendous benefits for individuals who require nontraditional work options.

 But while flexible legal work can give lawyers the freedom to choose how much time they spend practicing law versus pursuing their other passions in life, the freelance route also presents several unique challenges.
 It can be difficult, especially with little or no post-law school experience, to build the type of professional network needed to successfully freelance.

 The path to freelance legal work

 For those who are well-suited and ready to take the leap to flexible legal work, freelancing offers a multitude of benefits.
-Bolstered by advances in legal technology, attorneys are now able to take on flexible work arrangements while practicing law for some of the world’s leading companies.
+Bolstered by advances in legal technology, lawyers are now able to take on flexible work arrangements while practicing law for some of the world’s leading companies.

 However, not all corporate lawyers possess the skills and traits that are critical to a successful freelance career.
 To succeed, lawyers need to have excellent communication and high responsiveness to their clients’ needs — the same kind of skills that are often honed in a large law firm setting.
 Additionally, freelance lawyers don’t have an established firm with a large support system and reputation to rely on, so impeccable client service and communication are critically important.